TW: body image, weight

 Size cannot determine your belonging; arbitrary numbers cannot determine your worth.
 Who you are goes farther beyond what jeans you fit and whether you have to roll the bottoms because you’re too short to measure up to manufacturer’s standards.

-Size is a construct, and what has once between constructed can once again be taken apart.
+Size is a construct, and what has once been constructed can once again be taken apart.